 Central Registry Toolbox Code Version(s): V5.4.4

-Code Owner: National Oceanic and Atmospheric Administration (NOAA)
+Code Owner: The National Oceanic and Atmospheric Administration (NOAA) Office of Response and Restoration's Emergency Response Division

-Description: The Arial Locations of Hazardous Atmospheres (ALOHA) is atmospheric dispersion model maintained by the Hazardous Materials Division of National Oceanic and Atmospheric Administration (NOAA).
-ALOHA is one of three separate, integrated software applications in the Computer-Aided Management of Emergency Operations (CAMEO) suite.
-While the other two software applications: Cameo is primarily a database application and Marplot is the mapping application.
+Description: Areal Locations of Hazardous Atmospheres (ALOHA) is an atmospheric dispersion model maintained by the National Oceanic and Atmospheric Administration (NOAA) Office of Response and Restoration's Emergency Response Division.
+ALOHA is one of four separate, integrated software applications in the Computer-Aided Management of Emergency Operations (CAMEO) suite, which also includes CAMEO, CAMEO Chemicals, and MARPLOT.
+CAMEO is a data management tool for keeping track of chemicals stored and transported in local communities.
+CAMEO Chemicals is a database of hazardous chemical datasheets, and it also includes a tool to predict what hazards might occur if chemicals were mixed together.
+MARPLOT is a mapping application.

 In May 2004, the DOE performed an evaluation of ALOHA against DOE's safety software quality assurance criteria.
 A gap analysis report was generated that identifies the strengths and weaknesses based upon ASME NQA-1 criteria.
 Upon completion of this evaluation, ALOHA V5.2.3 was included in DOE's safety software Central Registry as a safety analysis toolbox code.

 In February 2006, ALOHA (V5.4) was released which added the ability to model the hazards associated with fires and explosions.
 With this major update, users can now estimate the hazards associated with jet fires (flares), pool fires, vapor cloud explosions (VCE), BLEVEs (Boiling Liquid Expanding Vapor Explosions), and flammable regions (flash fires) as well as toxic threats.
-The User manual was completely updated to include extensive material associated with fires and explosions.
+The help topics and other program documentation were completely updated to include extensive material associated with fires and explosions.

 Reports and publications related to ALOHA: